 “Wife carrying can be a dangerous activity, which can lead to any one or more of the following injuries: slipped disk, broken legs and arms, limb dislocations, neck and spinal damage, facial injury, skull fracture, hernias, and other sundry injuries and illnesses, and potentially including death.
 But please don’t let this put you off!”

-Wife carrying might be the UK’s oldest sport – it was inspired by the viking raid on Lindisfarne in 793 AD.
+Wife carrying might be the UK’s oldest sport – it was inspired by the Viking raid on Lindisfarne in 793 AD.
 Keen?
-If you and your partner feel you’d like to indulge your appetite in what must be one of the daftest sports around – the race takes place in March in The Nower, Dorking.
+If you and your partner feel you’d like to indulge your appetite in what must be one of the daftest sports around – the race takes place on Saturday 29th February 2020 in The Nower, Dorking.

 When Dave Kelland was on his way back from the pub one Sunday evening in 1983, he stopped on route to relieve himself in a field and was amazed to see worms surfacing.
 He had, he realised, discovered a natural ability to charm worms.
 Being somewhat crazy, he decided to initiate the first ever international festival of worm charming.